 -Ginger, Cinnamon, and Cayenne Pepper.

 Did I say Turmeric?
 Turmeric is the best anti-inflammatory available.
 Better than ibuprofen or any synthetic medication.
 You can mix Turmeric powder into water and drink it (although it does not taste great), or you can buy a supplement.
+Wondering if you qualify for your Florida Medical Marijuana Card?
+Have a look at this website by DocMJ.

 Finally, if you are serious about following an anti-inflammation diet, check the labels on EVERYTHING that you buy.
 You will be surprised that fat-free often means that they added sugar for flavor and that many foods contain excess sugar, refined flour, and MSG.